FUst1ke/fusti_carwash/README.md

-Simple carwash script made with ESX and ox_lib
+Simple carwash script made with Love and ox_lib (ox-core qb-core and esx-core comatible)

-Special thanks to @Gellipapa beaceuse of showing oop coding so I can paste it everywhere :)
+Special thanks to @Gellipapa because of showing oop coding so I can paste it everywhere :)